 Below is a list of activities, aimed at improving the accuracy of our judgments and forecasts, that are either ongoing, under development, or under consideration at GiveWell and the Open Philanthropy Project:

 - As noted above, we have contracted a team of software developers to create a calibration training web/phone application for staff and public use.
+(Update: This calibration training app is now available.)

 - We encourage staff to participate in prediction markets and forecasting tournaments such as PredictIt and Good Judgment Open, and some staff do so.